-"Watershed Assessment" means an assessment prepared by a qualified professional to investigate watershed hydrologic and geomorphic processes and provide guidance for forest management activities, and is consistent with the EGBC/ABCFP Joint Professional Practice Guidelines, Watershed Assessment and Management of Hydrologic and Geomorphic Risk in the Forest Industry, v.1.0 (2020).
-A watershed assessment will be consistent with Fisheries Sensitive Watershed objectives.
+"Watershed Assessment" means an assessment prepared by a qualified professional to investigate watershed hydrologic and geomorphic processes and provide guidance for forest management activities.
+A watershed assessment will consider FSW objectives.

-Strategy - FPPR s.8.1
+Result or Strategy - FPPR s.8.1

-- 1. For the purposes of FPPR s.8.1 and to comply with the "Order Fisheries Sensitive Watersheds Vancouver Island, Schedule B", as a Strategy within the Artlish Fisheries Sensitive Watershed, each Holder will: - 1.
-Complete a Watershed Assessment if Primary Forest Activities are planned in the Fisheries Sensitive Watershed during the term of this FSP; - 2.
-Complete a Hydrologic Evaluation for a proposed cutblock or group of cutblocks; and - 3.
-Conduct Primary Forest Activities in a manner that is consistent with the recommendations in the applicable Watershed Assessment and Hydrologic Evaluation.
+- For the purposes of FPPR s.8.1 and to comply with the "Order Fisheries Sensitive Watersheds - Vancouver Island, Schedule B", as a Result or Strategy within the Artlish Fisheries Sensitive Watershed (FSW), each Holder will conduct Primary Forest Activities in a manner that is consistent with recommendations from a Watershed Assessment or Hydrologic Assessment; - 2.
+A Watershed Assessment must be prepared where the equivalent clear-cut area (ECA) meets or exceeds 20% of the FSW area;